dachcom-digital/pimcore-toolbox/docs/30_ToolboxTheme.md

             ];
         }

+        // generate column classes.
-        //generate  column classes. please check out the bootstrap3 calculator if you need more information. return $columns;
+        // please check out the bootstrap4 calculator if you need more information. return $columns;
+    }

+    public function getColumnInfoForAdjuster($currentColumn = '', $columnConfiguration = [], $gridSettings = []) {
+         // generate column info for the column adjuster.
+         // please check out the bootstrap4 calculator if you need more information.
     }
 }
 ```